 Gullfoss (‘Golden Falls’) Waterfall: The Golden Falls is a waterfall created by the river Hvítá which tumbles and plunges into a crevice some 32m deep.

-Your guide will also get you to taste test a few delicious local delicacies along the way and play some popular Icelandic music in the mini bus!
+Your guide will also get you to taste test a few delicious local delicacies along the way and play some popular Icelandic music on the minibus!

-Seljalandsfoss Waterfall: Have ever walked behind a waterfall?
-Well you’re about to in this gigantic waterfall!
+Seljalandsfoss Waterfall: Have you ever walked behind a waterfall?
+Well, you’re about to in this gigantic waterfall!